pydantic/pydantic/docs/blog/pydantic-v2.md

   compiled for wasm32 using emscripten and unit tests pass, except where cpython itself has [problems](https://github.com/pyodide/pyodide/issues/2841))

+Binaries for pypy should also be possible, TODO.

 Other binaries can be added provided they can be (cross-)compiled on github actions.
 If no binary is available from PyPI, pydantic-core can be compiled from source if Rust stable is available.